AVSimulation/SCANeR-Quick-Starts/Pages/HT_ADAS/SAMPLE_ADAS_LKA_ACC.md

 5. Toggle LKA with `F1`  .

-   *The state of the LKQ is in the Controlpad Viewer.
+   *The state of the LKA is in the Controlpad Viewer.
    The steering wheel turns towards the middle of the lane when the car diverges.*

    ![LKA active](assets/lka_active.png)